ltbringer/procurator/Readme.md

 - [ ] `kaldi-serve` is no good without a model, finding or publishing a pre-trained model could help this project.
 - [ ] Keeping the transcription engine itself flexible to choices, people should be able to use any transcription service.
 - [ ] Currently all questions submitted by a `user` are loaded into the memory.
 Akka streams should help reduce this burden.
 - [ ] A friendly interface for people who don't code.
-I have plans for an electron app.
+I have plans for an electron app and a deployed scala server.